 I’m proud to say my just-turned-2-year-old already knows lots of her letters and numbers.
 Thank you, Sesame Street, for this was not my teaching, twas yours.
 I grew up on Sesame Street, and it’s child programming that lacks the cloying insipidness (is that a word?) of so many other kid’s shows that I can happily watch along with my daughter.

 Sesame Street turns 40 on November 10.
-Here is a super-easy marshmallow toast to Sesame Street (no actual toast, just marshmallows) in the form of Elmo, Oscar the Grouch and Cookie Monster.
+Here is a super-easy Sesame Street marshmallows to toast (no actual toast, just marshmallows), in the form of Elmo, Oscar the Grouch and Cookie Monster.
 Forgive the lack of step-by-step photos and all around lack o’ imagery.
 I’m working on a borrowed computer 🙁 as mine’s still sick.
 But these are so easy to make, hopefully all will be self-explanatory.

 to make elmo, oscar and cookie monster marshmallows

 skewers and/or lollipop sticks

 food colors (I use Americolor soft gel pastes, Electric Green, Red and Sky Blue)

 1/2″ circle fondant or cookie cutter